beckn/missions/DEG2.0/implementation-guides/Retail/Solar-Panel/implementation_guide_solar_panel.md

 Renee Lopez, a homeowner in San Jose, CA, is planning to transition to solar energy to reduce her electricity bills and environmental footprint.
 She wants a convenient way to discover, purchase, and install a solar panel system for her rooftop.

-She opens a Beckn-enabled marketplace app (powered by [bap-consumer.example.com](https://bap-consumer.example.com)) and browses offerings in the solar category.
+She opens a Beckn-enabled marketplace app and browses offerings in the solar category.
 She selects a complete solution offered by **SunPro Energy Systems**:

 - **Product**: *SunPro Mono 450W Panel*
   - Price: $320 USD